Maximum heralding probabilities of nonclassical-state generation from a two-mode Gaussian state via photon-counting measurements: Abstract

 \section{Abstract}

-Highly non-classical states of light — such as the approximate Gottesman-Kitaev-Preskill states or cat-like states — can be generated from experimentally accessible Gaussian states via photon counting measurements on selected modes, conditioned on specific outcomes of these heralding events.
+Highly nonclassical states of light -- such as the approximate Gottesman-Kitaev-Preskill states, states exhibiting cubic nonlinear squeezing, or cat-like states -- can be generated from experimentally accessible Gaussian states via photon counting measurements on selected modes, conditioned on specific outcomes of these heralding events.
 A simplest yet important example of this approach involves performing photon number measurements on one mode of a two-mode entangled Gaussian state.
-The heralding probability of this scheme is a key figure of merit, as it determines the generation rate of the targeted non-classical state.
+The heralding probability of this scheme is a key figure of merit, as it determines the generation rate of the target nonclassical state.
 In this work we show that the maximum heralding probability for the two-mode setting can be calculated analytically, and we investigate its dependence on the number of detected photons $n$.
 Our results show that the number of required experimental trials scales only polynomially with $n$.
-Generation of highly complex optical quantum states with high stellar rank is thus practically feasible in this setting, given access to sufficiently strong squeezing.
+Generation of highly complex optical quantum states with high stellar rank is thus in principle possible in this setting, given access to sufficiently strong squeezing.